CSCfi/csc-user-guide/README.md

     - side navigation does not hide properly if header are too long and browser window is narrow
     - confusing(?) '#' in the address bar
+- before "The Grand opening", create new repository docs-csc-2019, and make "Inital commit" from this repo (note the year in the repo name, expecting that the repo history needs to be cleaned every now and then...)

 ## Contributing